Probate Q&A Series

 Being accused of arranging a sale of probate property without any formal petition or paperwork can feel overwhelming.
 In North Carolina, courts cannot authorize the sale of estate assets unless someone files a proper petition and obtains a written order.
 If no petition exists, you have solid grounds to clear your name and protect your rights.

 First, confirm with the clerk of superior court that no petition or sale order appears on the estate file.
-North Carolina law requires a written petition and court approval before anyone may sell probate assets.
+North Carolina law may require a written petition and court approval before certain sales of estate real property, depending on the authority of the personal representative and the terms of the will.
 See N.C.
-Gen. Stat. § 28A-8-3 (requiring court order for sale of estate property).
+Gen. Stat. § 28A-8-3 (addressing sales of real property by a personal representative under court order).

 Second, collect all evidence that you did not sign or file any sale documents.
 This may include notarized statements, digital timestamp logs, or correspondence proving you never submitted a petition.
 Keep copies of your identification, email headers, and any communications that reference the estate file.